nsbarnett/CS7319_Final_Project_Group_6-Barnett-Peck-Han/EmoBot/README.txt

     - button.py - Button class for handling clickable UI elements
     - chatbot.py - ChatBot class for generating responses
     - profile.py - Profile class for managing user profiles
+    - prompt.py - FastAPI logic to access OpenAI model
+    - convert_to_prompt_completion.py - Cleans the therapy data for model finetuning
+    - train_chat_truncated.jsonl - Data used to finetune model for therapy usage
+    - client_server_chatbot.py - Program utilizing a Client Server architecture for the chatbot

 Note:
-    -  The ChatBot class appears to use an API key directly within the code consider securing this key and avoiding hardcoding for production use.
+    -  The OOP ChatBot class appears to use an API key directly within the code consider securing this key and avoiding hardcoding for production use.
     - Profiles are limited to 3 slots by default in the current design.
     - Mood tracking is numerical (1-7 scale).